monsivamon/busybox-windows-hardlink-setup/README.md

 * Existing `<applet>.exe` files in the `bin` directory will be removed and recreated
 * The script is safe to run multiple times
+* No administrator privileges are required in most environments
+* If hard link creation fails, re-run the script from an **elevated (Administrator) Command Prompt**
 * The repository does **not** include BusyBox itself

 BusyBox is licensed under **GPLv2**.